 With a TOA intercom, you can stay in touch with the entire market.
 Never before has the need for fast, reli-

-able and efficient communications in business, industry, education and the medical field been more in the forefront for the sound contractor.
+Never before has the need for fast, reliable and efficient communications in business, industry, education and the medical field been more in the forefront for the sound contractor.
 From the small office to the large facility, there's a demand for independent communications systems that are compact, feature-laden, expandable and affordable.
 And that's where the complete TOA line of EXES systems comes in.

 To satisfy any requirement, in any price range, you can specify an EXES system with total confidence, knowing that you've chosen the most advanced, easiest to install and most profitable intercom on the market.
-There's three basic systems to choose from: 16 station up to many hundreds, all electronic and microprocessorchanges (we invented this innovative technology six years ago).
+There's three basic systems to choose from: 16 station up to many hundreds, all electronic and microprocessorcontrolled from centrally with the exchanges (we invented this innovative technology six years ago).
 Operational formats are duplex, "hands-free" through master and sub-stations in desk and wall mount configurations including portable handset capability.